-Before submitting an application for a licence, applicants are advised to carefully read through the Application Form, the Mining Ordinance and the Regulations, and available guidance.
-Applicants should ensure that they have the necessary information needed for an application, and that they understand and can comply with the conditions of a licence.

-Staff at the Department of Mineral Resources are happy to discuss your licence application informally with you and give you guidance on what is required in order for your application to be considered.

-Applications for a prospecting or exploration licence should be made on the attached Application Form.
+- 6.1 Before submitting an application for a licence, applicants are advised to carefully read through the Application Form, the Mining Ordinance and the Regulations, and available guidance.
+Applicants should ensure that they have the necessary information needed for an application, and that they understand and can comply with the conditions of a licence. - 6.2 Staff at the Department of Mineral Resources are happy to discuss your licence application informally with you and give you guidance on what is required in order for your application to be considered. - Applications for a prospecting or exploration licence should be made on the attached Application Form.
 Applications will not be considered that do not contain all the required information.
-Application Forms and accompanying documents can be submitted electronically to info@mineralresources.gov.fk or can be delivered to the Department of Mineral Resources, Ross Road, Stanley.

-The Application fee can be paid by the following methods:
+Application Forms and accompanying documents can be submitted electronically to info@mineralresources.gov.fk or can be delivered to the Department of Mineral Resources, Ross Road, Stanley. - 6.4 The Application fee can be paid as follows: